eisukeesaki/ft_todolist/README.md

 - organize the problem in order to solve it
 - for the benefit of my future self(and hopefully other people as well)
   - to use it as a knowledge base
-  - quickly remember the status of the project
+  - to quickly remember the status of the project

 It is not comprehensive.